dashpay/platform/packages/js-dash-sdk/docs/getting-started/quickstart.md

 ```

 Quick note :
-- If no schema is provided, the subinstance `sdk.Platform` will not be initiated.
 - If no mnemonic is provided, the subinstance `sdk.Wallet` will not be initiated.

 ## Make a payment